JJMoraless/JJMoraless/README.md

 # 💫 About Me:
-I'm a full-stack developer specialized on Back-end y and I'm really looking forward to learning and getting feedback from you.
+I'm a full-stack developer specialized in Back-end.
+I'm eager to learn and receive feedback from you.

 ## 🌱 Currently:
 - I'm learning typescript, clean architecture and patterns.